gamblevore/speedie/Documentation/Comparisons.md

 Honestly, the difference is shocking and really shows how bad Rust can be.

 The funny thing here is that Speedie is *safer* than Rust, builds faster than Rust, and the programs runs faster too!
-Speedie beings Rust in the things Rust is meant to be good at!
+Speedie beats Rust in the things Rust is meant to be good at!

 Note, this Rust code makes no mention of being "unsafe"!!
 Wow.